Skip to main content

 Colour theory isn’t very helpful when it comes to decorating your home, but here is what I recommend instead to help you create a beautiful home you’ll love forever.

-I’ve always (not-so) secretly thought that applying the rules of colour theory in interior decorating were completely overrated.
+I’ve always (not-so) secretly thought that applying the rules of colour theory in interior decorating was completely overrated.

 Recently a designer invited me to write an article about colour theory and sent me a list of questions about this topic.
 Questions like, “How can one use color theory to decorate their home?” and, “What’s one colour theory rule everyone should follow?”